Skip to main content

 }

-the function in GEOM2D (and GEOM3D) if you want to use it anywhere else, or you won't be able to use it in e.g. GEOM3D.
+Remember to export the functions in GEOM2D and GEOM3D that you want to use elsewhere, or you won't be able to use them in e.g. COMPONENTS.
 Also, the code completion should help you notice that.

-Then once cleaned up the geometry-generators functions, we can clean generateGeometry()
+Then once we've cleaned up the geometry-generators functions, we can clean generateGeometry(), e.g. like:

 // COMPONENT